 Its enduring mission: to explore all world breweries; to seek out real foreign beers and good continental bars; to broadley go where no beer hunter has been before.

 CAMAL’s view regarding the ongoing debate regarding so-called 'craft' beers is that all brewing is essentially 'craft'; there can be both good and bad real ales as well as good and bad keg products.
-In other words, the production of all beer, excluding mass-produced keg products but including real ale and bières artisanal (wherever brewed in the world), is ‘craft’ ale and that the use of terms (such as ‘craft’) solely to describe the new breed of lager and other styles increasingly available in the UK (particularly by proponents of tasty, albeit keg, beers such as those by Bohem, Braybrooke, BrewDog, Calvor's, Cotswolds, Six O'Clock and Steel City) is potentially misleading – in seeking to avoid usage of such terminology, CAMAL seeks to differentiate between these products and 'real' ales by referring to 'craft draught' beer (even 'craught'(!) where a secondary fermentation occurs in the cask or the bottle) and 'craft tap' beers (where pasteurisation in the keg or bottle has occurred).
+In other words, the production of all beer, excluding mass-produced keg products but including real ale and bières artisanal (wherever brewed in the world), is ‘craft’ ale and that the use of terms (such as ‘craft’) solely to describe the new breed of lager and other styles increasingly available in the UK (particularly by proponents of tasty, albeit keg, beers such as those by Bohem, Braybrooke, Calvor's (now owned by Lacon's), Cotswold, Signal, Six O'Clock, Steel City and Utopian) is potentially misleading – in seeking to avoid usage of such terminology, CAMAL seeks to differentiate between these products and 'real' ales by referring to 'craft draught' beer (even 'craught'(!) where a secondary fermentation occurs in the cask or the bottle) and 'craft tap' beers (where pasteurisation in the keg or bottle has occurred).
 The Campaign therefore aims to support greater appreciation of foreign beer styles where these can be enjoyed alongside, but not to the detriment or diminished availability of, the indigenous beer of the UK, that is, real ale.

 CURRENT COMMITTEE POSTHOLDERS: